-The Doctor of Philosophy (PhD) indicates advanced knowledge and expertise and high level research, conceptual and writing skills.
+The Doctor of Philosophy (PhD) indicates advanced knowledge and expertise and high-level research, conceptual and writing skills.
 It is a sustained piece of research and writing that examines a specific problem and, upon completion, makes a significant new contribution to knowledge.
 This takes the form of an 80,000 - 100,000 word thesis or combined thesis and design dissertation.
-The duration of the PhD program is 4 years full-time (8 year part-time for domestic students only).
+The duration of the PhD program is 4 years full-time (8 years part-time for domestic students only).

 Melbourne School of Design has an international reputation for excellence in research and graduate research and as a leader in built environment and urban research.
 Our researchers are experienced scholars, leading debate and engaging with industry, policy-makers and the community towards real-world outcomes.